jaredwelch1/CapstoneI/documentation/document.md

 ### Phase IV: Web Application
 * #### Data Visualizations
 	* ##### Clustering Visualization/Explanation

+		In order to provide meaningful information to end users, and for purposes of measurement and accuracy and interacting with the clusters of data, creating a visualization tool for this clustering could serve both of these purposes.
+This graphic could show density of clusters, count of articles within, boundaries of clusters, and/or any information that is determined to be useful in relation to the grouping of the articles by similarities.

 	* ##### Examples of Statistics-based Visualizations/Explanations
 	* ##### Wordcloud example/Explanation
 	* ##### Sentiment Analysis Visualization example